Fairfield, Queensland: Education

 There are no schools in Fairfield.
-The nearest government primary schools are in the neighbouring suburbs of Dutton Park, Annerley (Junction Park State School) and Yeronga (Yeronga State School).
-The nearest government secondary school is Yeronga State High School in Yeronga.
+The nearest government primary schools are Dutton Park State School in the neighbouring Dutton Park to the north, Junction Park State School in neighbouring Annerley to the east, and Yeronga State School in neighbouring Yeronga to the south.
+The nearest government secondary schools are Brisbane South State Secondary College in Dutton Park and Yeronga State High School in Yeronga.

-A new government secondary school, Inner City South Secondary College, is expected to open in neighbouring Dutton Park in 2021.

 Amenities

-Fairfield has a Skate Park that caters for young people in the suburb.
+Fairfield has a skate park on Home Street in J.F.
+O’Grady Memorial Park.

 Fairfield Gardens is a shopping centre at 180 Fairfield Road.
-The main shop in the centre is a Coles supermarket.
-It also has a Fairfield Gardens Chemist (used to be called Terry White Chemist), Australia Post, BWS, Dollars and Cents, Doctors surgery and 7-Eleven fuel station.
+It contains a supermarket and various other shops and stores.

 The Brisbane City Council operates a public library at Fairfield Gardens.

 The suburb borders the Brisbane River and has many parks.

 Transport

-There is a Fairfield train station on the line to Beenleigh.
+Fairfield railway station is on the line to Beenleigh and its extension to the Gold Coast.
 The main bus service is the 196, which runs every 15 minutes during the day and commences at Fairfield Gardens.
 During the morning peak the 107 and 108 bus services are also available.
 There is also a taxi rank.